kitproj/kit/README.md

     mutex: my-mutex
 ```

-If you want to limit the number of tasks that can run at the same time, you can use a semaphore:
+If you want to limit the number of tasks that can run at the same time, use a semaphore:

 ```yaml
 # only two can run at the same time